PhantomGamers/SFP/README.md

     - This setting is enabled by default
 6. Use the "Open File" button in SFP to access the files where your custom skins and scripts are applied from.

+For more information and links to existing skins see [Steam Skins Wiki](https://steamskins.pages.dev/)

 ## Features

 ### Steam Skinning